patthoege/pp5-exposurep/README.md

 ## User Stories

-- **User Stories and Issues** (<a href="https://github.com/patthoege/pp5-exposurep/issues?q=is%3Aissue+is%3Aclosed" target="_blank" rel="noopener">GitHub Issues</a>): Project tasks were organized into user stories, each corresponding to specific functionalities or improvements.
+### **User Stories and Issues**
+ Project tasks were organized into user stories, each corresponding to specific functionalities or improvements.
 These user stories were then translated into GitHub issues, providing a clear and manageable way to track progress.
+It can be found <a href="https://github.com/patthoege/pp5-exposurep/issues?q=is%3Aissue+is%3Aclosed" target="_blank" rel="noopener">HERE</a>

+### **User Stories List**
+A full list of User stories can be found [HERE](docs/readme/USERSTORIES.md)

+### **MoSCoW Prioritization**
-- **MoSCoW Prioritization**: The MoSCoW method was employed to prioritize project requirements and features based on their importance.
+The MoSCoW method was employed to prioritize project requirements and features based on their importance.

-- **GitHub Kanban Board** (<a href="https://github.com/users/patthoege/projects/4" target="_blank" rel="noopener">GitHub Project</a>): The GitHub Kanban board was leveraged to visualize and manage the project's workflow.
+### **GitHub Kanban Board**
+The GitHub Kanban board was leveraged to visualize and manage the project's workflow.
 It facilitated the organization of tasks, from backlog to completion, providing a visual representation of the project's status.
+You can find it <a href="https://github.com/users/patthoege/projects/4" target="_blank" rel="noopener">HERE</a>

 [Back to top](<#table-of-contents>)

 ## Design

 ### Wireframes: